UoMResearchIT/matlab-novice/episodes/03-loading_data.md

 >> per_day_std = std(patient_data);
 ```

-You'll notice that each of the above avriables is a `1x40` array.
+You'll notice that each of the above variables is a `1x40` array.

 Now that we have the information for each day in an array,
 we can take advantage of Matlab's capacity to do array operations.